piyush121/Hadoop-MapReduce-Spark/Spatial Indexing/README.md

 	c.
 For each resulting point, check if that point is within the polygon or not (using a loop, similar to (2) above).

 6. Report the result sizes and running times.
 Briefly discuss why the running times are different between (2,3) and (5).

-Deliverable:
-Due Monday, May 2, 2016 at 12:00pm (noon).
-Submit
-1. A text file to NYU Classes that gives your answers to Part I,#2,#3,#5 and Part II,#2,#3,#5,#6.
-2. A text file with SQL commands used for Part 1
-3. Python code for Part 2.